alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 The Error function is a scalar function of the weights and biases.

- Whereas for a simple linear regression, the same Mean Square Error function, the paramters are just one layer feature vectors, the function is a convex funciton (see left in picture)

-Whereas for a deep learning model the function is a composition of multiple non-linear functions, the cost function is not a convex function but rather consists of multiple saddle points and local minima. (see right in picture)
+The loss (error) is a scalar function of all weights and biases.

+In linear regression with MSE, the loss is a convex quadratic in the parameters, so optimization is well-behaved (a bowl-shaped surface)(e.g. see left in picture).

+In deep learning, the loss becomes non-convex because it is the result of composing many nonlinear transformations.
+This creates a complex landscape with saddle points, flat regions, and multiple minima (e.g. see right in picture).

 ![costfunction]